Our dogs play a large part in survivor assistance.

-During outreach they serve to protect the rescue teams and provide comfort to the rescue.
-We have had survivors beg to get Milo into drug rehab and all sorts of places.
+During outreach, they serve to protect the rescue teams and provide comfort to the rescue.
+There have been survivors so moved by our dogs, specifically Milo, that they have begged to take him into drug rehab and other activities.

 Dogs also guard and secure safe houses and allow survivors to feel more comfortable in court.